Two Salads for the Heat

 Method

-Cut cucumber into thick half-moons.
-Slice feta into rough cubes — not crumbled.
-Combine gently in a bowl or on a low plate.
-Sprinkle oregano evenly.
-Dress with lemon juice and olive oil.
-Serve cold, never overhandled.
-No garnish.
-No commentary.
+Cut the cucumber into thick half-moons.
+Slice the feta into uneven cubes.
+Combine in a bowl or low plate.
+Sprinkle with oregano.
+Dress with lemon and olive oil.
+Serve cold.

 Words MILES REDFER